webiny/webiny-js/docs/ARCHITECTURE_AND_CONCEPTS.md

 Each package written with TS has a `build` script defined in its `package.json`.
 The script will transpile the code from `src` using `babel` and run `tsc` compiler to generate type declarations (`*.d.ts` files) and check that your types are in order.
 The output folder of the build script is `dist`.

 Remember how `yarn` links packages?
 Can you already see the problem?
 Let's go step by step to make this very, very clear:
 So you ran `yarn` in your monorepo, it did its magic and linked your packages.
-Then you built your packages to turn them into usable JS packages, by doing `lerna run build --stream` (this ran the `build` command on all your packages taking inter-package dependencies into consideration).
+Then you built your packages to turn them into usable JS packages, by doing `lerna run build --stream` (this ran the `build` command on all your packages considering inter-package dependencies).

 Now you want to import one of your packages.
 Here's a sample code: